Thorner’s Homes: Coronavirus Update

 We know this is a difficult and worrying time for many of our residents.
 We’re here to help.

-As the situation with Coronavirus is evolving quickly, we are following government advice closely and our priority remains to do everything we can to keep our residents and colleagues safe and well.
+As the situation with Coronavirus and Government advice evolves quickly, our priority remains to do everything we can to keep our residents and colleagues safe and well.

 We know you have questions and we’re sharing the frequently asked ones here.
 Please keep checking back as we know this situation will continue to change and we will add information when it’s new and helpful.